Americans face new COVID-19 restrictions after Thanksgiving

 Dr. Anthony Fauci, the government’s foremost infectious-disease expert, warned on ABC over the weekend that the country could see a “surge upon surge” of infections tied to Thanksgiving.
 And White House cornonavirus task force coordinator Dr. Deborah Birx told CBS that people who traveled should “assume that you were exposed and you became infected,” and get tested if they experience symptoms.

 Webber reported from Fenton, Michigan, and Nguyen from Oakland, California.
-Associated Press reporters Alan Clendenning in Phoenix; Jeff McMillan in New York City; Michelle Monroe in Los Angeles; Lauran Neergaard in Washington; William J. Kole in Warwick, Rhode Island; and Paul Davenport in Phoenix contributed to this report.
+Associated Press reporters Alan Clendenning in Phoenix; Heather Hollingsworth in Mission, Kansas; Jeff McMillan in New York City; John Raby in Charleston, West Virginia; Michelle Monroe in Los Angeles; Lauran Neergaard in Washington; William J. Kole in Warwick, Rhode Island; and Paul Davenport in Phoenix contributed to this report.